How much money do you spend at Starbucks?

 I am a big fan of following your favorite companies on social media sites.

-Companies, big and small, know the power of social media and word of mouth as a from of advertising, so they are putting a lot of time and effort behind promoting their social media accounts.
+Companies, big and small, know the power of social media and word of mouth as a form of advertising, so they are putting a lot of time and effort behind promoting their social media accounts.

 And one of the biggest strategies for getting more followers and keeping them engaged is offering exclusive deals and discounts to them.